MicrosoftDocs/SupportArticles-docs/support/developer/webapps/iis/site-behavior-performance/http-500-response-binarywrite.md

 You can use the `AspBufferingOn` IIS metabase property to enable or disable buffering at the application level.

 > [!NOTE]
-> In IIS 7 and later versions, you can enable or disable ASP response buffering at the application level by using the `bufferingOn` value in the ASP section of `<System.webserver>` in the `ApplicationHost.config` file or in the `Web.config` file.
+> In IIS, you can enable or disable ASP response buffering at the application level by using the `bufferingOn` value in the ASP section of `<System.webserver>` in the `ApplicationHost.config` file or in the `Web.config` file.

 To enable or disable buffering at the page level, you can use the `Response.Buffer` property.

 If you must increase the buffer limit, select a buffer limit that allows for the largest known response size.
 If you do not know the largest response size in advance, you can increase the buffer limit to a large value during testing.
 After you finish testing, use the largest value that appears in the *sc-bytes* field in the IIS log file for the response that is generated for the page.

-To increase the buffering limit in IIS 7 and later versions, follow these steps:
+To increase the buffering limit in IIS, follow these steps:

 1. Select **Start**, select **Run**, type *cmd*, and then select **OK**.
 2. Type the `cd /d %systemdrive%\inetpub\adminscripts` command, and then press Enter.